ZwerOxotnik/neat-pc/readme.md

 ## Notes

-There are not much information and not so unique, currently.
+There are not much information and not so unique at this moment.